 OMG hold your nose!
 There’s a mystery substance at the back of the fridge, and it’s scaring all the other food with its excessive stink.
 Now what?
-Pitching the moldy glob straight into the sink disposal means it can basically disappear from your life instantly, i.e., not exponentially increase the gross factor in your trashcan days before garbage pickup.
-But that’s not the only thing in-sink disposals have going for ’em.
+Pitching the moldy glob straight into the garbage disposal in the sink means it can basically disappear from your life instantly, i.e., not exponentially increase the gross factor in your trashcan days before garbage pickup.
+But that’s not the only thing in-sink garbage disposals have going for ’em.
 On top of the sheer convenience of it all, the rumors are true—garbage disposals are generally a greener option than trashcans.

 These appliances, which have been heralded as the “next great tool for urban sustainability,” not only reduce the amount of diesel fuel and emissions associated with driving garbage trucks around town—but also carry this uneaten waste along to the wastewater treatment plant, where it can actually be used to produce resources like fertilizer and clean energy.

 But let’s not get ahead of ourselves here.
 Though garbage disposals do have some clear benefits over trashcans, they are not the greenest way to dispose of your uneaten food, according to life cycle analysis expert Eric Masanet, PhD, of Northwestern University, and Debra Shore, commissioner of the Metropolitan Water Reclamation District of Greater Chicago.

 Based on a variety of research and their own professional experience, both Masanet and Shore agree that the hierarchy of green ways to dispose of food goes like this, from least green to most:

 - Not-so-green: Throwing it in a trashcan headed for the landfill

 - Light green: Running it through the garbage disposal, from which it then heads to the wastewater treatment plant